Small Claims Court

 The Miami-Dade Office of Consumer Protection conducts free bi-monthly "how-to" sessions about small claims court.
 These sessions are designed to teach consumers about the process, how to prepare, and what to expect.
 All presentations are free and open to the public, and reservations are not required.

-For more information about small claims court presentations, contact the Office of Consumer Protection’s Consumer Mediation Center at 786-469-2333.
-Visit the Miami-Dade Office of Consumer Protection's website for presentation dates, times and locations.
+For more information about small claims court presentations, visit the Miami-Dade Office of Consumer Protection's website for presentation dates and times.